 Each turn, you will place a hexagonal tile (it has to match the surrounding hexes, of course).
-Each tile will depict one of the seven livestock types, an enemy ship, or an outpost, that can be raided.
+Each tile will depict one of the seven livestock types, an enemy ship, or an outpost (which can be raided).

 After the placement, you will have 4 action points, which you can spend by loading/unloading your ships with livestock and Vikings, moving ships and Vikings, and constructing outposts.

 The idea is that having sets of things gives more points.
 So, hauling sets of livestock together, building more outposts, raiding, and so on.
 You can focus on one thing, spread yourself around, or do a little bit of everything.

 There’s a layer of strategy involved, starting with tile placement, but overall, Explorers is a light fun game, rather than over-thinky.
 This also means players know what they’ll do on their turn well in advance, making the gameplay progress smoothly.

 The game ends when all 48 tiles have been placed.